oromis995/FoxBox/README.md

 # FoxBox
-React Native App for my girlfriend
+React Native App intended to contain a continuous scroll of text, introducing sound upon scrolling on specific lines as well as custom fonts.